Whether it be marijuana or bitcoin, you don’t need to be invested in the most talked-about sectors to still make very good long-term returns.

 Of course, in retrospect we know that this did not end well.
 But at the time, it seemed like internet stocks were the way of the future.
 If you weren’t invested in the latest dot-com poster child, you were missing out on an incredible opportunity.

 When the bubble burst, I thought that the mania had passed and that investors would come to their senses again.
-I figured it would finally be back to investing as usual.
+I assumed it would finally be back to investing as usual.
 What I didn’t realize at the time was that investing as usual means there is almost always some shiny new object ready to commandeer investor’s attention and hard-earned money.

 Over the years, I’ve seen a lot of investing fads come and go.
 After the dot-com bubble burst, we had a pause for breath in the early 2000’s.
 Then the mining sector took off, driven by China’s insatiable demand for raw materials.
 Especially in Canada, penny mining stocks were all anyone seemed to talk about.
 The pages of the Investor’s Digest were crammed full of reports on the latest hot, new exploration prospects.